captainzero93/ESP32-LaserCounter/README.md

 ## Acknowledgments

-- SecKC community for their initial support, feedback, and hosting the first presentation of this project
+- SecKC community for hosting the first presentation of this project
 - Espressif Systems for developing the ESP32 and providing excellent documentation and tools
 - Adafruit for their excellent libraries, especially the Adafruit GFX Library and Adafruit SSD1306, which are crucial for this project
-- The Arduino community for their extensive resources and support
 - All contributors who have helped improve this project through code contributions, bug reports, and feature suggestions (including those on Discord)